ccbogel/QualCoder/README.md

 It is best to run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.

 1. Install venv
-I am using python3.9  you can choose another recent version if you prefer.
+I am using python3.9  you can choose another recent version if you prefer, and if more recent versions are in the Ubuntu repository.

 `sudo apt install python3.9-venv`